hendriksenremco/vuescratch/content/articles/color-scheme-with-scss-color-functions.md

 Use `saturate()` on the light colors, because colors can become quite dull when you lighten them.
 When you saturate them a bit, you bring some life back in the color.

 When you darken colors, the colors can become to vibrant to be in balance with the base color.
-Therefore you can tame them with `desaturate()`.
+That's why you tame them with `desaturate()`.

 ## Grayscales